amperity/amperity-docs/amperity_reference/source/uid2.rst

 .. uid2-overview-start

-Unified ID 2.0 (UID2) is an |ext_uid2_about| that enables deterministic identity for advertising opportunities across the open internet for participants with access to the advertising ecosystem.
+Unified ID 2.0 (UID2) is an `open-source framework <https://unifiedid.com/docs/intro>`__ |ext_link| that enables deterministic identity for advertising opportunities across the open internet for participants with access to the advertising ecosystem.
 UID2 is a standalone solution with a unique namespace and privacy controls that help participants meet local market requirements.

 .. uid2-overview-end